li3zhen1/sociolinguistics-greeting-analysis/documents/final.typ

 == Greeting Extraction

 We use a naïve regular expression approach to extract the greetings from the corpus and movie subtitles.
 For each category of greetings (non-question forms and question forms), 2 regular expressions are designed to match the most frequently used greetings in daily conversations.
-The regular expressions are listed in the table below.
+The regular expressions are listed in @RegTable.

 // the frequency of greetings with regular expressions (@RegTable) below.
 //  count the frequency of greetings from the subtitles with regular expressions (@RegTable) below and analyze the differences in their usage and context.